set-ops/.github/profile/README.md

 Likewise, report any issues and improvement requests related to the *Props Player* here: [player issues](https://github.com/set-ops/player/issues)

 ## SetOps Continued
 *Continued* is for more than Prop Masters alone!
-Stylists, Make-up Artists and Setdressers alike, share ideas or report any issues here: [Capture issues](https://github.com/set-ops/continued/issues)
+Stylists, Make-up Artists and Setdressers alike, share ideas or report any issues here: [Continued issues](https://github.com/set-ops/continued/issues)

 ## Prop Capture
 Tell us what you'd love as new *Prop Capture* features, or report any issues here: [Capture issues](https://github.com/set-ops/capture/issues)